SilenZcience/cat_win/DOCUMENTATION.md

 If a Line only contains an octal Number this Parameter will append the equivalent Value in Binary, Decimal and Hexadecimal.
 Negative Numbers are allowed.
 Numbers are allowed to start with the Prefix 0o.
-When using the uppercase Variant (--OCT) the Numbers will not include their Prefixes (like 0x, 0b or 0o).
+When using the Uppercase Variant (--OCT) the Numbers will not include their Prefixes (like 0x, 0b or 0o).

 ```console
 > catw test.txt --oct